oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 |  1 | **var_name** | Arg-Name | 1 | Variable name to be returned by use of Huntflow. |
 |  2 | **var_type** | Arg-Type | 1 | Type of data to be returned by use of Huntflow.  |

+##### Table 2.1.5-2 Huntflow Sections Type

+The Huntflow-Sections / Huntflow-Section types are used to specify the types of desired return information when querying a Hunt Consumer about available huntflows.

 | Type Name             | Type Definition           | Description                                           |
 |:----------------------|:--------------------------|:------------------------------------------------------|
 | **Huntflow-Sections** | ArrayOf(Huntflow-Section) | For each huntflow returned, include these data items. |

+##### Table 2.1.5-2 Huntflow Section Type

 **_Type: Huntflow-Section (Enumerated)_**